usarscotus/legal-directory/frap/rule_4.md

 &nbsp;&nbsp;&nbsp;&nbsp;(A) A judgment or order is entered for purposes of this Rule 4(a):

-(i) if Federal Rule of Civil Procedure 58 (a) does not require a separate document, when the judgment or order is entered in the civil docket under Federal Rule of Civil Procedure 79 (a) ; or
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) if Federal Rule of Civil Procedure 58 (a) does not require a separate document, when the judgment or order is entered in the civil docket under Federal Rule of Civil Procedure 79 (a) ; or

-&nbsp;&nbsp;(ii) if Federal Rule of Civil Procedure 58 (a) requires a separate document, when the judgment or order is entered in the civil docket under Federal Rule of Civil Procedure 79(a) and when the earlier of these events occurs:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) if Federal Rule of Civil Procedure 58 (a) requires a separate document, when the judgment or order is entered in the civil docket under Federal Rule of Civil Procedure 79(a) and when the earlier of these events occurs:

 • the judgment or order is set forth on a separate document, or